Quartz-Dev/qServerGUI/README.md

 - players (get custom info from player)
 - plugins (read plugins folder)

-App Feature list (not minecraft specific)
+TO DOs App Feature list (not minecraft specific)
 - option to close to system tray
 - app icon that updates  (green/red) running/stopped
 - when closing app, if server is running, asks user to stop server before being able to close, (if force closed, auto stops server)